EntrustCorporation/cps/entrust.md

 Subordinate CA Certificates are disclosed in the CCADB within one week of Certificate issuance.

-**OV and EV TLS Certificates**
+**TLS Certificates**

-OV and EV TLS Certificates may include two or more signed certificate timestamps (SCT) from ASV approved independent Certificate Transparency logs.
+TLS Certificates may include two or more signed certificate timestamps (SCT) from ASV approved independent Certificate Transparency logs.

 **Verified Mark Certificates**